Holidays to New Zealand

 Home to iconic Queenstown, Milford Sound and Franz Josef, the South Island is brimming with spectacular scenery and exciting things to do.
 Some of our customers’ favourites include:

-- Kayaking in Abel Tasman National Park, crossing the sheltered waters of the Astrolabe Roadstead to visit the New Zealand fur seals on Adele Island
+- Kayaking in Abel Tasman, crossing the sheltered waters of the Astrolabe Roadstead to visit the New Zealand fur seals on Adele Island

 - Relaxing in a private hot pool high up in Queenstown’s cliffside, overlooking the beautiful Shotover River

-- Indulging the senses on an unforgettable food and wine tasting tour in the world-renowned Marlborough region
+- Indulging the senses on an unforgettable Marlborough wine tour, sampling vintages from world-renowned wineries

 Can I see wildlife in New Zealand?

 Yes!
 New Zealand is an avian lovers paradise and home to an impressive 200 species of native bird, many of which are not found anywhere else on Earth.
 A wide variety of marine life also inhabits its coastal waters.